The T-Rex Company

 Precondition 1: Bet on projects.

-Bet on projects.
+In systems development, serious risks must be taken and — what’s equally essential — adequately contained.
+This requires using a tried and true approach to organizational productivity that results in real, substantial progress.
+Instead of developing exotic strategies and multi-dimensional matrix layers to create what is likely to become merely the illusion of risk-oriented, modern enterprise, companies must use a concept that was created and established long ago as the best way to cope with risky endeavors.
+Specifically, they must use projects.
+At this point, the body of knowledge about projects and how to make them successful is so comprehensive and so extensively supported by practical proofs that it would be folly not to use it.
+So Precondition 1 takes the form of a piece of advice or rather a flat-out injunction: Bet on projects.
 Do so boldly.
-And a stout boldness you will certainly need.
+And a stout boldness you will undoubtedly need.
 In transforming your organization from a lumbering Diplodocus to a fast and fierce T-Rex, you will have no choice but to challenge many complacent structures, and this will not happen without painful sacrifice.
-But although you may feel at times that you’re faced with the impossible, you will find that you’re actually able to make enormous progress if you adopt a bottom-up approach up instead of the top-down strategy that some managers are tempted to practice.
-By this I mean that the transition toward a projectized organization is much easier if you create a personal outlook for individual employees that is aligned with the T-Rex company goals.
+But although you may feel at times that you’re faced with the impossible, you will find that you’re actually able to make enormous progress if you adopt a bottom-up approach instead of the top-down strategy that some managers are tempted to practice.
+By this, I mean that the transition toward a projectized organization is much easier if you create a personal outlook for individual employees that are aligned with the T-Rex company goals.
+In other words, you must define new career paths — and this is the second precondition.

 Precondition 2: Create technical career paths.